What do we mean by healthy hearing? Why is it so important?

 Wear ear protection at concerts and noisy work settings

 There are a range of discrete options available to protect you from permanent hearing damage while at work or listening to your favourite band.
-When you are out, pay attention to the volume and how close you are to the speakers for example.
+While music venues are closed due to the COVID-19 pandemic, when things open back up, pay attention to the volume and how close you are to the speakers.
 It is a good idea to take time out at a noisy venue and to give your ears a break following exposure to loud music.

 A build-up of naturally occurring ear wax can have an impact on your ability to hear clearly.
 Speak to your pharmacist about over the counter remedies and if problems persist, speak to your GP.
 Find out more on ear wax build-up from the NHS.